In a previous tutorial, we discussed how the

 Note that not all commands can be backgrounded.
 Some processes will automatically terminate if they detect that they have been started with their standard input and output directly connected to an active terminal.

-We can also move background processes to the foreground by typing
+You can also move background processes to the foreground by typing

-This operates on your most recently backgrounded process (indicated by the "+" in the
+This operates on your most recently backgrounded process (indicated by the

-jobs output).
+jobs command’s output).
 It immediately suspends the process and puts it into the foreground.
 To specify a different job, use its job number:

 - fg %2